epsy/clize/docs/compositing.rst

 * Besides ``arg`` which receives the original value, you can only use keyword-only parameters
 * The decorator's docstring is used to document its parameters.
-It can be preferrable to use a :ref:`section <sections doc>` in order to distinguish them from other parameters.
+It can be preferable to use a :ref:`section <sections doc>` in order to distinguish them from other parameters.
 * Appearances of ``{param}`` in the docstring are replaced with the parameter's name.